Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

 Thermal relays are usually used for electric motor protection.

-- Related post: Types of Circuits, Network & Parts Of Circuit
+- Related post: Types of Circuits, Network and Parts Of Circuit

 The polarized relay uses a permanent magnet with an electromagnet.
 The permanent magnet provides a fixed position for the armature.
 The electromagnetic coil changes the position of the armature about a fixed pivot.
 The armature position depends on the polarity of the control input.